 One of the best client relationships we built over the last three years was with the team at Godfrey.
 I first met their leaders, Stacy Whisel and Erin Michalak, via Worldwide Partners, an agency collective that brings together independent shops from all over the world to help clients that value a global footprint sans the holding companies.
 It was an instant connection and a relationship that has grown over the last three years as we helped them tackle challenges confronting their team and clients.

-And so I couldn’t be more happy to let you know that beginning next week, barber&hewitt is joining Godfrey.
+And so we couldn’t be more happy to let you know that beginning next week, barber&hewitt is joining Godfrey.

 Godfrey is led by people who I have amount a massive amount of appreciation and respect for not only because they lead with a strong vision of the place they want for the people that work on their team, but also because they understand the value of outside counsel and perspective.
 Their team is incredibly talented, doing work that is helping clients meet the needs of their customers in more unique ways that I’ve seen elsewhere, all the while delivering that work with a steady hand, fostering a culture that values transparency, uniqueness of ideas and skills, understands that people have families, kids, lives, hobbies (all of which are way more important than your 9-5), and that we can all do the work while we are all being kind to each other too.